souldern/souldern.github.io/home/announcements/covid-19.md

 ### Wriggly Monkey Brewery
 Local brewer Wriggly Monkey offering free delivery to Souldern.

-Checkout choices from [website](https://www.wrigglymonkeybrewery.com) or phone 07590 749062 or 01869 246599
+Checkout choices from the [Wriggly Monkey Website](https://www.wrigglymonkeybrewery.com) or phone 07590 749062 or 01869 246599

 Also **beer yeast** available **free of charge** to any village bakers.
-Leave a clean jar, with your name & phone number on doorstep of [Hill Cottage](https://goo.gl/maps/hCy13gTyJAK2') and Susan and Luke will let you know when it is ready.
+Leave a clean jar, with your name & phone number on the doorstep of [Hill Cottage](https://goo.gl/maps/hCy13gTyJAK2') and Susan and Luke will let you know when it is ready.
 Thanks!